Juliolloret/MACS/README.md

 ---

 ## Workflow Details
+The current JSON file implements the following workflow.
+However, you can modify it by changing the JSON file.
 1. **PDF Loading:** Extracts text from all PDFs in the selected folder.
 2. **Summarization:** Each PDF is summarized by an LLM agent.
 3. **Multi-Document Synthesis:** Summaries are synthesized into a cross-document understanding.